anevjes/Arian.Sample.LongRunningSQLCmdLogicApp/README.md

 1. Durable Function (Http Trigger) gets the request from Logic Apps
 2. Durable Function (Http Trigger invokes a durable orchestrator function and returns the status (202 Accepted with location header for status updates)
 3. The durable orchestrator calls the RunSQLStoredProc Function that need to do work which may be > 2 minutes
-4. The Logic App will continue to check the location header (automatically) until a 200 status code is received and successful result like below:
+4. Logic App will continue to check the location header (automatically) until a 200 status code is received.
+5. Below is a sample successful 202 result body:

 ```json
 {